vishaltak/gitlab-development-kit/doc/howto/object_storage.md

   enabled: true
 ```

-A reconfiguration is required then.
+A reconfiguration is required now.

 ```sh
 gdk reconfigure